samkdt/webshop/README.md

 # webshop
-Welcome to the low bloat webshop
+Welcome to the our simple webshop
-## Help us!
-If a low bloat solution for any of our code exists please tell us! thanks

 ### yeet
-whgdwudhwi
+Neo o Sam